-Description The property comprises a two storey mid-terraced house.
-Accommodation GROUND FLOOR: Entrance hallway, living room, kitchen and box room.
-FIRST FLOOR: Three bedrooms and shower room.
-Gross internal floor area (m2) 81m2 approximately.
-Neighbourhood and location The property is located in an established residential area of Local Authority construction.
+Description The property comprises a two storey mid terraced house.
+Accommodation GROUND FLOOR: Entrance Hallway, Living Room and Kitchen.
+FIRST FLOOR: Two Bedrooms and Bathroom.
+Gross internal floor area (m2) 68m2 approximately.
+Neighbourhood and location The property is situated a short distance from the town centre of Penicuik.
 Surrounding properties are of a similar age, type and style of construction.
 Within a reasonable distance a range of facilities and amenities can be found.
-Age Built circa 1965.
-Weather Dry and bright.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is formed in pointed facing brick with metal flashings.
+The property was built on behalf of the Local Authority.
+Age Built circa 1955.
+Weather Overcast but dry.
+Chimney stacks The chimney stack has been removed.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched, timber frame design clad in concrete tiles with a tiled ridge.
-Access to the roof void was gained through a ceiling hatch at the first floor hallway.
-Only a 'head and shoulders' inspection was possible.
-Insulation between joists limited the inspection.
+The roof is of a pitched design clad in concrete tiles with a tiled ridge.
+Access to the roof space was gained through a ceiling hatch to the first floor hallway.
+Stored goods, and insulation around the access

+Roofing including roof space hatch limited the inspection to a head and shoulders inspection only.
+The roof frame is formed in a timber design overlaid in sarking board and tiles.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC rainwater goods.
+Cast iron and PVC rainwater goods.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Walls are formed in a traditional cavity masonry construction finished externally in facing brick, render, timber weather boarding and cement weather boarding.
+Walls appear to be formed in a traditional cavity brick construction finished externally in render.
 There is evidence of cavity wall insulation.
+To the front of the property is a concrete canopy over the front entrance door.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Replacement uPVC double glazed windows and doors.
-Fascias are timber and soffits are of cement board.
+UPVC double glazed replacement windows and external doors.
 External decorations Visually inspected.
-Painted finishes.
-Conservatories / porches Not applicable.
-Communal areas Not applicable.
-Communa areas not applicable.
-Garages and permanent outbuildings Visually inspected.
-To the rear of the property is an external store formed in brick construction with a flat felt roof.
-Stone chips on the flat roof limited our inspection.
-The entrance door is formed in timber.
-The ceiling is of a cement board.
+PVC finishes.
+Conservatories / porches Visually inspected.
+N/A. Communal areas Observation are an extensive manager of Communal areas Circulation areas visually inspected.
+There is a shared access vennel which passes below the adjoining property.
+Carages and normanent outbuildings NI/A Garages and permanent outbuildings N/A. Outside areas and boundaries Visually inspected.
+Garden is to the front and rear.
+Where defined boundaries are formed in timber fencing, post and wire fencing and a masonry wall.
+There is a brick retaining wall to the rear as well as railway sleeper retaining walls to the front and rear.